VKohli17/BBK_Electronics_Database/README.md

 After that, we can login through a customer's account and then:

- - buy a device
+ - buy a device (buying it also increments its "sales" in the product table by one.
+Also, fuzzy search works and asks you which of the results you want to buy)
  - show our devices
+ - show all devices
  - add a review
  - edit review
- - show our review
+ - show our reviews
  - show all reviews for a product (fuzzy search for product works)
  - delete review
  - return device